chrku/ray_tracer/README.md

 # ray_tracer
-A ray tracing program written in C++
+A ray tracing program written in C++.
+Based off of "Ray Tracing in One Weekend".